-Built-in to the price, you typically have IT support and maintenance and you don’t need your own server hosting the license.
+Built-in to the price, you typically have IT support and maintenance and you don’t need your own server to host the license.

 Little upfront investment.

 Coming back to our example, the coffee shop.
-I would suggest a cloud based or SaaS solution, as no one needs to get involved in provider or server questions.
+I would suggest a cloud-based or SaaS solution, as no one needs to get involved in provider or server questions.
 Navori is providing regular and automatic software updates, so you don’t need to do anything.
-You only need a quick training on how to use the CMS.
+You only need quick training on how to use the CMS.

 Ok, now you know what digital signage is.
-You have chosen you digital signage software provider and your hosting model.
-You are equipped with some type of display, a hardware if needed and a CMS software.
+You have chosen your digital signage software provider and your hosting model.
+You are equipped with some type of display, hardware if needed, and CMS software.
 You had your training.
 You are now ready to go!
 Your creativity is the limit.
 You will be able to offer wayfinding, messaging, marketing, and outdoor advertising to your audiences whatever your business is.
-It’s a tool that influences customer behavior and decision making, while engaging and enhancing the viewer’s experience.
+It’s a tool that influences customer behavior and decision-making, while engaging and enhancing the viewer’s experience.